kayceecodes/bb/README.md

     20. Adjust
     21. Clear values need to ONLY REMOVE quantity and sizes!
     22. Shoppingcart.tsx Alert if user really wants to clear item from cart
+    23. Update Items.tsx to use countTotalItems, since it requires cartItems [object]
 # Questions
     Pro/Cons & Difference between Link href and router.push
         - SE see's html